Csluikidikilest/habari-plugin-core/readme.md

 # Habari Plugin Core
-This is a plugin which permit Habari to explore files and directories and serve them.
+This is the core for writing new plugin for Habari App